Information in Capital Markets

 - specific expertise in accounting regulation and disclosure relating to executive compensation;

 - specific expertise in the quality of financial reporting and disclosure, questions relating to accounting and real earnings management, comprehensive income, and income taxes.

 Control Systems and Performance

-This area focuses on understanding the design of management control systems and their relation with performance in organisations.
+This area focuses on understanding the design and use of management control systems and their relation with performance in organisations.
 The management control system research encompasses management accounting systems including budgets, planning, variance analyses, and forecasting; but also more broadly all the systems rules, activities and evaluation that managers use to direct the organizational participants to achieve organizational goals.
-This research is based on transaction cost, economic theory, agency theory and contingency frameworks.
-The settings include public and private organizations with a particular focus on the primary healthcare sector.
+This research is based on transaction cost economics, economic theory, agency theory, sociological theories, and contingency frameworks.
+The settings include public, private and non-profit organizations.

 Managerial Incentives and Corporate Governance